mahmood-ghaem/Everyday-Thoughts/README.md

 # What I'm thinking about right now?

-On this page, I will post the topics I deal with and work on them, daily as a developer and administrator of office automation.
+On this page, I will post the topics I deal with and work on them as a developer and administrator of office automation.

 ## June 2021